faillon/documents-api/README.md

 I like this approach because gives more flexibility when expanding how the application interacts with other applications.
 But in the other hand makes you defined a bigger amount of classes.

-2. For the documents process I defined just one interface for all the use cases.
+2. For the documents process I defined just one interface for all the use cases and ports.
 By doing this you define a minor amount of classes, but you lose flexibility.

 ## APIs